 Although he did not hesitate to dispose of any individual who opposed him, he gained control over the heart and soul of the German people by exploiting anger and xenophobia in Germany.

 The arming of Germany was accelerated.
 The Third Reich had arrived.
 The Nazis were in charge!

 The path to World War 2, a war that would claim 50 million lives, lay ahead.

 At the start of the war, Germany, particularly the German Army, was well prepared.
 They had learned their lessons well in World War I and had spent years perfecting the use of the new weapons of war - tanks, armored divisions, air power, and above all, the strategy of Blitzkrieg which used tanks & mobility to obliterate the enemy before he knows what hit him.
-The German army was determined to never again fight the trench warfare of World War I again.
-Additionally they had a very capable group of generals schooled in Blitzkrieg Strategy of World War 2 Featuring Tank warfare tactics including one brilliant (but massively ego-driven) general - Hans Guderian, German Panzer General, a German general who never lost a battle but may have lost the war for Germany on the Eastern Front as he almost arbitrarily chose to go off chasing and destroying Russian armies when he should have been moving into place for the late-1941 critical assault on Moscow.
+The German army (and Hitler) were determined to never again fight the trench warfare of World War I .
+Additionally they had a very capable group of generals schooled in Blitzkrieg Strategy Featuring Tank warfare tactics including one brilliant (but massively ego-driven) general - Hans Guderian, German Panzer General, a German general who never lost a battle but may have lost the war for Germany on the Eastern Front as he almost arbitrarily chose to go off chasing and destroying Russian armies when he should have been moving into place for the late-1941 critical assault on Moscow.

 Many of the German Generals often opposed Hitler (who loved to meddle in military strategy and was often very good at strategy!).
 He would often fire the generals but would then usually relent and let them return to a military position.

 The German generals faced some pretty tough allied generals including a number of outstanding American Generals - Patton, Eisenhower, Bradley, etc. The American generals gave a good account of themselves in World War Two.

 The German army, utilizing Blitzkrieg tactics in the early German Battles, almost conquered all of Europe.